pwnerguy/pwnerguy.github.io/_posts/2025-11-08-thm-vulnnet-active.md

 ---
 layout: single
 title: "TryHackMe - VulnNet: Active"
-excerpt: VulnNet Entertainment just moved their entire infrastructure and hired you again as a core penetration tester.
-Your objective is to get full access to the system and compromise the domain.
+excerpt: VulnNet Entertainment has recently migrated their entire infrastructure to a new environment and, once again, they have brought you on board as a core penetration tester.
+Your mission is to thoroughly assess the security of their systems, identify weaknesses, and exploit them to gain initial access.
+This engagement will test your ability to perform reconnaissance, uncover hidden entry points, and chain vulnerabilities together to demonstrate the risks facing the organization.
 date: 2025-11-08
 classes: wide
 header: